 Spooky Halloween Boggle

-Party Games Now offers a free printable Halloween Boggle game.
-The board includes some spooky Halloween-related words.
-Simply set a timer, and have guests find as many of the words as they can.
+A spooky Boggle game is another fun word game.
+Hand out these free printable Halloween Boggle worksheets to get started, The Boggle preset board includes some spooky Halloween-related words.
+Set a timer and ask guests to find as many of the words as they can.

 36 of 36